 I testified yesterday on possible private and public limitations on free speech and the free press, including a letter from Democratic members pressing companies to remove Fox News and networks from cable.
 Democratic members sent the letter to AT&T, Verizon, Roku, Amazon, Apple, Comcast, Charter, DISH, Cox, Altice, Hulu and Google’s parent company, Alphabet.
 During the hearing, House Democrat Anna Eshoo (D., Cal.) insisted that she was only “asking questions” and then reframed the objections to the letter as whether the letter itself was a violation of the First Amendment.
-It seemed like the line from “It all meant something.
+It seemed like the line from A Hologram for the King: “It all meant something.
 Until it didn’t.”

 Given the limited opportunity to respond to Rep. Eshoo in the hearing, I wanted to respond.